-Many women feel that their writing lives can be made all the more challenging due to their lives as women.
+Many people who identify as women feel their writing lives can be made all the more challenging due to their lives as women.

-Perhaps they are largely responsible for childcare or housework, putting their creativity on the backburner; perhaps they were not encouraged to follow their dreams and skills in the same way their brothers were.
+Perhaps they are largely responsible for childcare or housework, putting their creativity on the backburner; perhaps they were not encouraged to follow their dreams and skills in the same way their male counterparts were.

-Whether that sounds like you or not, there’s no doubt that many women writers like the idea of retreating from their everyday lives, and focusing on their creative work with groups of like-minded women.
+Whether or not that sounds like you, there’s no doubt many women writers crave the idea of retreating from their everyday lives to focus on their creative work with groups of like-minded women.
 Enter the writing retreat, made sweeter when you’re surrounded by other writers who are women who also get you.

 Pink Pangea is a community for women who love to travel, and in addition to holding online writing workshops, they run international writing retreats.